-- Canadian National Railway - ACE Regional Waterline
+Canadian National Railway

+ACE Regional Waterline

-1.2 IDP Background & Shadow Plan Area
+Shadow Plan Area

+Village of Mannville

+PLAN BOUNDARY

+FIGURE 1 LOCATION &

-Section 6.6 of the Village of Mannville - County of Minburn Intermunicipal Development Plan (IDP) speaks to the preparation of joint area structure plans in the locations shown in the IDP's Figure 7 Future Land Use & Joint Planning Areas.
+IDP Background & Shadow Plan Area Section 6.6 of the Village of Mannville - County of Minburn Intermunicipal Development Plan (IDP) speaks to the preparation of joint area structure plans in the locations shown in the IDP's Figure 7 Future Land Use & Joint Planning Areas.
 There are two areas identified, one to the west of the Village and the other to the east.
 The east area is addressed by this ASP.
 Additionally, the County and the Village discussed their mutual interest in coordinating development of a strip of undeveloped land within the Village's existing industrial park immediately west of the ASP boundary.
 Consequently, a 'Shadow Plan' area was established for discussion purposes only (Figure 1), and no policies in this ASP are applied to the Shadow Plan area.

-1.3 Regional Economic Development

-The mutual interest described above relates to the desire to jointly promote the area for non-residential development to investors.
+Regional Economic Development 1.3 The mutual interest described above relates to the desire to jointly promote the area for non-residential development to investors.
 Coordination of development, and servicing if the parties jointly agree, will support regional economic development.
 That being said, the parties wish to avoid competition with each other.
 The County supports the Village's desire to develop its existing supply of serviceable non-residential land in the Shadow Plan area prior to the County developing similarly sized and serviced lots within the ASP boundary.
 The sequence of development, discussed in more detail in section 4.6 below, demonstrates this support.